Ctrl-Elite/DockerWebService/README.md

 ```
 docker-compose -H "ssh://my-user@remote-host-ip" up -d
 ```
-This command will deploy the container to the provided remote server.
+These command will deploy the container to the provided remote server.
+Note that we will need to authenticate with the remote server to access it for deployment.
+The easiest way will be to use passwordless login using ssh.
+Generate and store a public key to access it without the need of a password.
 ```
 docker context create remote ‐‐docker host=ssh://my-user@remote-host-ip
 docker-compose ‐‐context remote up -d